Received a letter of claim?

 - The forms are usually printed on white or blue-and-white paper.
 They should have the form name at the top and the form number in the bottom right hand corner

 - There should be four forms in total.
 They should have these titles:

 The top right corner of the N1, N9A and N9B should have:

 - N9B - Defence and counterclaim

-- The name of a court, most commonly Northampton County Court
+- The court name, often Northampton County Court

 - Your name

-- The creditor’s name, and usually their account number or reference number for the debt
+- The creditor name, and usually their account number or debt reference number

 - A ‘claim number’ which identifies your case

-If the forms you’ve received don’t have all these features you should contact the creditor or the court that sent it to you and ask them about it, or contact us for advice.
+If your forms do not cover these points, contact the creditor or the court and ask them about it.